alecarraro/alecarraro-blog/_posts/2025-08-21-gsoc-project-with-juliareach.md

 $$x' = A x$$

 where $$x \in \mathbb{R}^n$$.
 Such systems are widely used because they arise naturally when linearizing nonlinear models.
 In practice, however, the dynamics are rarely known exactly.
-Parameters in $$A$$ may be uncertain due to modeling errors, noisy measuraments, etc..
+Parameters in $$A$$ may be uncertain due to modeling errors, noisy measurements, etc..
 To capture this, we consider a parametric LTI system of the form:

 $$x' = A x, \quad x(0) \in X_0, \quad A \in \mathcal{A}$$